 This course combines Language and Literature elements and students engage creatively and independently with a variety of spoken, written and multi-modal texts.
-It includes the opportunity for students to produce their own writing and critically reflect on the processes of that writing.
+It includes the opportunity for students to produce their own writing.
 Students study both literary and non-literary texts, including, for example, texts that are not formally published and marketed such as spoken language and personal letters.
 Literary texts are varied and include prose fiction, drama and poetry.
+Non-fiction is also studied.
 The course allows for a great deal of variety in the study of English, but the Language element will be pervasive.
 For example, the approach to the literary texts includes an awareness of linguistic qualities and issues.
 Students also learn about different methods of language analysis in their approaches.

-Students are assessed by both exam components and non-exam components (e.g. a personal investigation that will be assessed by your teacher and then moderated by AQA).
+Students are assessed by both exam components and non-exam components (e.g. a personal investigation that will be assessed by your teacher and then moderated by OCR).